Heritage 2033 delivery plan: 2023–2026

 As the largest funder for the UK's heritage, The National Lottery Heritage Fund (Heritage Fund) has the privilege of investing money raised by National Lottery players into heritage across the UK, in collaboration with a wide range of statutory bodies, as well as other National Lottery distributors.
 We award 20% of the good causes income raised by National Lottery players and deliver grant programmes on behalf of the UK and devolved governments that align with our vision and investment principles.

 We are a non-departmental public body accountable to Parliament via the Department for Culture, Media and Sport (DCMS).
 Our decisions about individual applications and policies are entirely independent of the government.
-The majority of funding decisions are taken by our six area and nation committees using local knowledge and expertise and supported by our teams across the UK.
+Just under 97% of our funding decisions are devolved to our six area and nation teams and committees across the UK, drawing on deep local knowledge and insight, and working closely with local communities and stakeholders.
 The Trustees of the National Heritage Memorial Fund is our legal body for the administration and supervision of all funds vested in us.
 It was set up by the National Heritage Act 1980 to administer the National Heritage Memorial Fund.

 The role of the National Heritage Memorial Fund

-The National Heritage Memorial Fund (NHMF) was set up in 1980 to save the most outstanding parts of our national heritage, in memory of those who have given their lives for the UK.
+The National Heritage Memorial Fund (Memorial Fund) was set up in 1980 to save the most outstanding parts of our national heritage, in memory of those who have given their lives for the UK.

-As a fund of last resort, NHMF provides financial assistance towards the acquisition, preservation and maintenance of some of the UK’s finest objects and landscapes.
+As a fund of last resort, the Memorial Fund provides financial assistance towards the acquisition, preservation and maintenance of some of the UK’s finest objects and landscapes.
 These range from historic houses and works of art, to trains, boats and ancient landscapes.
-NHMF has helped create a world-class collection that belongs to the people of the United Kingdom, forever.
+The Memorial Fund has helped create a world-class collection that belongs to the people of the United Kingdom, forever.

 This delivery plan details how we will deliver National Lottery investment.